redstone-finance/redstone-docs/docs/Introduction.md

 ## Overview

-There is a growing necessity to provide data to decentralized applications (dApps) that is frequently updated, reliable, and secure.
-RedStone Oracles is a leading oracle provider, directly solving this problem.
+There is a growing need for decentralized applications (dApps) to access data feeds that are frequently updated, reliable, and secure.
+RedStone Oracles is a leading oracle provider directly fulfilling this need.
 Trusted by 100+ dApps and securing billions of dollars of value, RedStone provides customizable and cost-efficient data streams for builders empowering the next generation of dApps.
 RedStone also provides data feeds to blockchains and layer 2 scaling solutions across the entire blockchain ecosystem that are both EVM and non-EVM compatible.
 The current model of oracle systems suffers from key inefficiencies, all of which RedStone Oracles was specifically designed to solve from the bottom up.
 This makes RedStone a unique oracle service.

 ## The Problems RedStone Solves ♦️